(Pittsburgh, Pennsylvania, November 9, 1896 – Riverside, California, June 19, 1992).1

-In early November most of the cadets were sent to Harrowby Camp near Grantham to attend machine gun school.
-Because his Princeton time had included some actual experience in the air, Dixon was among the men selected by Elliott White Springs to go to flying school at Stamford rather than to Grantham.
+In early November most of the men were sent to Harrowby Camp near Grantham to attend machine gun school.
+Because his Princeton time had included some actual experience in the air, Dixon was among the twenty men selected by Elliott White Springs to go to flying school at Stamford rather than to Grantham.

-Dixon ordered champagne and scotch and soda as part of a bibulous farewell to his friends and fellow detachment members Foss, Perley Melbourne Stoughton, Leo McCarthy, and Donald Swett Poler the evening before their November 3, 1917, departure for Grantham.7 Dixon himself and the nineteen other remaining cadets left for No. 1 Training Depot Station, Stamford, on November 5, 1917.
+Dixon ordered champagne and scotch and soda as part of a bibulous farewell to his friends and fellow detachment members Foss, Perley Melbourne Stoughton, Leo McCarthy, and Donald Swett Poler the evening before their November 3, 1917, departure for Grantham.7 Dixon himself and the nineteen other men remaining left for No. 1 Training Depot Station, Stamford, on November 5, 1917.
 Two days later, he, along with Walter Chalaire, Arthur Richmond Taber, and “a number of the other boys at Stamford came down to see” the men at Grantham.8

 Dixon’s R.A.F. service record provides no information about his training after Stamford, and Dixon himself, quoted by Marvin L. Skelton, remarks only that there “followed a series of schools in flying training all over England and Scotland and I became a Sopwith Camel pilot with fifty hours solo on various training aircraft—twelve hours on Camels at combat school.”9 The “combat school” was presumably the School of Aerial fighting at Ayr, Scotland, where he was stationed when he was placed on active duty on April 6, 1918.10 Dixon had completed sufficient training by early March to be recommended for his commission.
 Pershing’s cable forwarding the recommendation to Washington is dated March 7, 1918; the confirming cable is dated March 17, 1918.10 Dixon was apparently not sworn in until April 4, 1918, and then waited two more days to be placed on active duty.11 Dixon was one of many cadets frustrated by the slow pace of the military bureaucracy.
 He later recalled that “delayed (U.S. Army) commissions prevented the Royal Flying Corps from sending us out to overseas pools so we were assigned temporarily to ferry piloting planes overseas.”12